MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 ##### Remove all shapes of a specific shape name

-If you want to remove all shapes of a specific shape name from your headers and footers, use the **PowerPointRemoveAllShapesByShapeName** advanced setting, with the name of the shape you want to remove.
+If you are using PowerPoint custom layouts, and want to remove all shapes of a specific shape name from your headers and footers, use the **PowerPointRemoveAllShapesByShapeName** advanced setting, with the name of the shape you want to remove.

 Using the **PowerPointRemoveAllShapesByShapeName** setting ignores the text inside your shapes, and instead uses the shape name identify the shapes you want to remove.